alecngai/NSUS_BI_Assessment/README.md

 **b.
 What game features and promotions look interesting?**

+Daily freebie is a great way to add engagement to the game.

+Pokercraft is a great tool, allowing players to track their progress and be able to view their playstyle

-## Please share a brief summary detailing your experience, including:
+## *Please share a brief summary detailing your experience, including:*
-a.
+***a.
 What was your favourite game?
-Why?  <br />
+Why?**  <br />
 Spin & Gold, All in or Fold

 Both of these gamemodes imcoprate two things which I enjoy, spinning wheel, which makes the user feel like he has the potential to win big, which gives more "value" to the users buy-in.
 I personally prefer Hold'em, and all in or fold allows you to have a simplified game, which interms is more high risk, but the simplicity allows it the be played in very fast rotation.